TheThingsNetwork/arduino-device-lib/API.md

 # API Reference
 Include and instantiate the TheThingsNetwork class.
-It sets the value of the spreading factor, the front-side Bus and the frequency plan.
+The constructor sets the value of the spreading factor, the front-side Bus and the frequency plan.
 It also initialize the library with the Streams it should communicate with.

 ```c
 #include <TheThingsNetwork.h>